h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 5. Define metrics for comparing algorithm effectiveness beyond just accuracy

 For a detailed explanation of this problem, see [Question 22: Algorithm Selection](L5_6_22_explanation.md).

+## Question 23

+### Problem Statement
+SVMs can be solved using either the primal or the dual optimization problem.
+The choice between them often depends on the characteristics of the dataset and whether a kernel is used.

+#### Task
+1. In the primal formulation, the number of optimization variables depends on the number of features, $d$.
+In the dual formulation, what does the number of variables depend on?
+2. Explain why the dual formulation is essential for making the kernel trick work.
+3. For a dataset with a very large number of features but a smaller number of training samples (i.e., $d \gg n$), which formulation would be computationally cheaper to solve when using a non-linear kernel, and why?
+4. Conversely, for a linear SVM on a dataset with a huge number of samples but few features ($n \gg d$), which formulation might be more efficient?

+For a detailed explanation of this problem, see [Question 23: Primal vs. Dual Formulation Computational Advantages](L5_6_23_explanation.md).